Mute-Publishing/proud-to-be-flesh-mute-anthology/README.md

 Chapter titles:

-1. Direct Democracy and its Demons:Web 1.0 to Web 2.0
+1. Direct Democracy and its Demons: Web 1.0 to Web 2.0
 2. Net Art to Conceptual Art and Back
 3. I, Cyborg: Reinventing the Human
 4. Of Commoners and Criminals